OpenSmallworld/magik-vscode/README.md

     * Command `Magik Run Test Class` to run the current test class (**Ctrl+Alt+F7**)

 * Other:
+    * Display hover actions for the current word or selection.
+        - Search - allows a quick search in the folder, module, product, repo or workspace (if found)
+        - Show Symbols for methods
+        - Go To Definition
+        - Run Test (available if the cursor points to a test method name and the code is loaded)
     * Displays method help for indentified method calls.
     * Command `Magik New Buffer` to create a new Magik file in the temp directory (**Alt+N**)
     * Command `Magik Go To Previous Definition` (**Alt+PageUp**)